The "Leave It Better" Approach: Running a Self-Clean Cabin Without the Stress

 However, Cabyn is built on Trust Networks.
 When you invite a Direct Guest or accept a Vouched Guest from a friend's network, there is social capital at stake.
 People take care of homes belonging to people they know (or people their friends know).

 The takeaway: Don't try this model with the general public.
+It only works when you're intentional about who gets an invite.
 Keep your Cabyn booking settings restricted to your trusted tiers to ensure the people entering your home actually care about it.

 2. The "Reasonable" Departure Checklist